hphelion/documentation/mc.compute.routers.md

 ##For further information## {#ForFurtherInformation}

 * For basic information about our HP Cloud compute services, take a look at the [HP Cloud compute overview](/compute/) page
-* Use the MC [site map](/mc/sitemap) for a full list of all available MC documentation pages---
+* Use the MC [site map](/mc/sitemap) for a full list of all available MC documentation pages
+* For information about the Open Stack networking features, surf on over to [their networking wiki](https://wiki.openstack.org/wiki/Quantum)